The Louvre and the Musee d’Orsay are amazing, but where do you go if you’ve been there, done that? Well, the smaller museums in Paris are even better.

 Other recommendations for small Paris museums

 - The Musée Cluny is also one of my favorites, as it has the tapestries of the Lady and the Unicorn which I adore.
 And the Roman baths in the foundations are incredible to visit too!
 It reminds you just how old Paris is underneath it all.
-But most of it is closed right now for renovations, so I didn’t visit this time.

 - The Orangerie is famous and not small, but goddamn it’s good.
 Seeing Monet’s Nympheas in full scale as they were designed by the artist to be seen is an incredible experience, and the collection downstairs is excellent too.
 Don’t miss Marie Laurencin’s beautiful, sloe-eyed ladies including Coco Chanel.